cardouken/UNAS-Pro-fan-control/README.md

 ### 1. UNAS Managed

 Lets UNAS control the fans automatically based on the selected Fan Mode (default behavior).
-Disables fan_control.service entirely.
 Useful if you only want to get data from the UNAS and not control it.

 ### 2. Custom Curve